-This article specifically relates to spinal arachnoid cysts.
-For a general discussion of arachnoid cysts refer to the main article: arachnoid cyst.
+This article specifically focuses on spinal arachnoid cysts.
+For a general discussion of arachnoid cysts, refer to the main article: arachnoid cyst.

 Spinal arachnoid cysts may present at any age.
 There is no gender predilection.

 Most spinal arachnoid cysts are asymptomatic and are discovered incidentally.
-Clinical symptoms, if present, may include progressive spastic or flaccid paralysis, pain, weakness, numbness or bladder/bowel incontinence.
-Symptoms may be exacerbated by postural changes and the Valsalva maneuver.
+Clinical symptoms, if present, may include progressive spastic or flaccid paralysis, pain, weakness, numbness, and/or bladder/bowel incontinence.
+Symptoms may be exacerbated by postural changes and the Valsalva maneuver 13.

-As with any arachnoid cyst, spinal arachnoid cysts are CSF filled sacs contained by arachnoid mater.
-The degree of communication with the surrounding CSF space is variable with some cyst freely communicating and other not at all 9.
+As with any arachnoid cyst, spinal arachnoid cysts are CSF-filled sacs contained by the arachnoid mater.
+The degree of communication with the surrounding CSF space is variable with some cysts freely communicating and others not at all 9.

 They may be congenital or acquired.
-Secondary arachnoid cysts are usually due to trauma, haemorrhage, inflammation, surgery or iatrogenic injury like lumbar puncture, injection of anesthetic or contrast material within the subarachnoid space 3,4, 13.
+Secondary arachnoid cysts are usually due to trauma, hemorrhage, inflammation, surgery or iatrogenic injury like lumbar puncture, injection of anesthetic or contrast material within the subarachnoid space 3,4, 13.

 Most primary intradural spinal arachnoid cysts are dorsal to the cord.
 They occur at the following locations: